Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Ole Miss Stats and Trends

-- This year, the Rebels have two ATS wins in four games as an underdog of 1.5 points or more.
+- The Rebels have covered the spread twice this year when underdogs by 1.5 points or more (in four chances).

-- Ole Miss' games this season have eclipsed the over/under three times in 11 opportunities (27.3%).
+- Ole Miss' games this season have gone over the point total three times in 11 opportunities (27.3%).

-- Ole Miss is 7-4 against the spread and 10-2 overall when the team records more than 19.2 points.
+- Ole Miss is 7-4 against the spread and 10-2 overall in games when it puts up more than 19.2 points.

-- Ole Miss is 7-3 against the spread and 10-1 overall when the team picks up more than 348.5 yards.
+- In games that Ole Miss piles up over 348.5 yards, the team is 7-3 against the spread and 10-1 overall.

-- The Rebels have turned the ball over nine times, 15 fewer times than the Bears have forced turnovers (24).
+- The Rebels have nine giveaways this season, while the Bears have 24 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.